kubernetes-sigs/descheduler/README.md

 * `RemovePodsViolatingTopologySpreadConstraint`
 * `RemoveFailedPods`

+The list of including, excluding namespaces are treated as string patterns and compiled into regular expressions.
+It adds `^` and `$` at the beginning and end of each pattern to ensure matching the entire string.

 The following strategies accept a `evictableNamespaces` parameter which allows to specify a list of excluding namespaces:
 * `LowNodeUtilization` and `HighNodeUtilization` (Only filtered right before eviction)